gricci2/soccer-analytics/README.md

 # Soccer Analytics Project

 This is an end-to-end data analysis project using StatsBomb open data.
-The data processed in this project is based on soccer match "Events" including shots, passes, tackles, etc and includes information such as location of event, player, team, etc. The project was intended to be used as a learning experience and a way to be exposed to the full pipeline of tools needed in the progression below:
+The data processed in this project is based on soccer match "Events" including shots, passes, tackles, etc and includes information such as location of event, player, team, etc. A total of 3,464 matches produced approximately 12 million rows of data.
+The project was intended to be used as a learning experience and a way to be exposed to the full pipeline of tools needed in the progression below:

 StatsBomb JSON → Python (pandas) → SQL Server LocalDB → SQL analysis → visualization → machine learning